isomerpages/moe-plmgss/_about-us/Published News.md

 In an interview with the Straits Times, she recounted her days as a student in PLMGS.

-She started tripping and falling in kindergarten, but was diagnosed  with peroneal muscular atrophy only at 15.
+She started tripping and falling in kindergarten, but was diagnosed &nbsp;with peroneal muscular atrophy only at 15.
 As her muscle tissue progressively weakened, she used crutches, then a wheelchair.
 She has not been able to stand for more than 20 years and her hands have grown limp and curled as well.

-Her alma mater, Paya Lebar Methodist  Girls' School, worked  around her mobility issues  - yet treated her as normally as possible.
-Her former secondary school principal, Mrs Winnie Tan, gave her ground-floor classrooms.
+Her alma mater, Paya Lebar Methodist &nbsp;Girls' School, worked &nbsp;around her mobility issues &nbsp;- yet treated her as normally as possible.
+Her former secondary school principal, Mrs Winnie Tan, gave her ground-floor classrooms.&nbsp;

-Friends helped her to the laboratory and chapel on the second floor, exemplifying the school's ethos as a "household of love and faith", Mrs Tan says.
+Friends helped her to the laboratory and chapel on the second floor, exemplifying the school's ethos as a "household of love and faith", Mrs Tan says.&nbsp;